brynbellomy/StateMachine-GCDThreadsafe/README.md

 ## Contributing

+1. Brush up on your [ReactiveCocoa](http://github.com/ReactiveCocoa/ReactiveCocoa).
+That's the direction this fork of the code is overwhelmingly likely to head.
-1. Fork it
+2. Fork
-2. Create your feature branch
+3. Create your feature branch
-3. Commit your changes
+4. Commit your changes
-4. Push to the branch
+5. Push to the branch
-5. Create new Pull Request
+6. Create new pull request

+# contributors

+- Luis Solano Bonet < <contact@luissolano.com> >, the original fork's author
+- bryn austin bellomy < <bryn@signals.io> >, a rookie, a failure